 Guv Jagdeep Dhankhar leads R-Day celebrations in Bengal

-The 71st Republic Day was celebrated with enthusiasm and fervor in West Bengal on Sunday, with Governor Jagdeep Dhankhar unfurling the Tricolour and presiding over a ceremonial march past by armed forces at Red Road in the state capital.
-Parades were also organized by the BSF, CISF, the West Bengal Police and the Kolkata Armed Police, on the occasion.
+The 71st Republic Day was celebrated with enthusiasm and fervour in West Bengal on Sunday, with Governor Jagdeep Dhankhar unfurling the Tricolour and presiding over a ceremonial march past by armed forces at Red Road in the state capital.
+Parades were also organised by the BSF, CISF, the West Bengal Police and the Kolkata Armed Police, on the occasion.

-Chief Minister Mamata Banerjee, who attended the program along with her cabinet colleagues, greeted the governor, after the conclusion of the program.
+Chief Minister Mamata Banerjee, who attended the programme along with her cabinet colleagues, greeted the governor, after the conclusion of the programme.
+Later in the evening, Banerjee went to the Raj Bhavan and took part at a reception hosted by Dhankhar on the occasion, sources said.

+Apart from Banerjee, several dignitaries, senior diplomats and officials were also present at the event, they said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)